JereKuusela/valheim-expand_world/README.md

     - Blueprints are supported.
     - Use command `ew_rooms` to print room contents.
     - Note: If dungeon has object swaps, those are applied first.
+- centerPiece (default: `piece_bpcenterpoint`): Which object determines the blueprint center point.
+Only for blueprints.
+  - Infinity Hammer mod saves the center point to the blueprint.
+This is automatically used if available.

 ## Vegetation